Lega Piemonte

-Lega Piemonte (League Piedmont), whose complete name is Lega Piemonte per Salvini Premier (League Piedmont for Salvini Premier), is a regionalist political party active in Piedmont.
-Established in 1987, it was one of the founding "national" sections of Lega Nord (LN) in 1991 and became the regional section of Lega per Salvini Premier (LSP) in Piedmont in 2020.

-Its leader is Riccardo Molinari, who is also LSP leader in the Chamber of Deputies.

-Roberto Cota, who led the party from 2001 to 2016, was President of Piedmont from 2010 to 2014.
+Lega Piemonte (League Piedmont), whose complete name is Lega Piemonte per Salvini Premier (League Piedmont for Salvini Premier), is a regionalist political party active in Piedmont, Italy.
+Established in 1987, it was one of the founding national sections of Lega Nord (LN) in 1991 and became the regional section of Lega per Salvini Premier (LSP) in Piedmont in 2020.
+Since 2016, its leader is Riccardo Molinari, who is also LSP leader in the Chamber of Deputies.
+Roberto Cota, who led the party from 2001 to 2016, was the president of Piedmont from 2010 to 2014.

 History

 Early years

-The party was founded in April 1987 by splinters from Piedmontese Union (Union Piemontèisa, UP) led by Gipo Farassino and Mario Borghezio.
-This group, which took the name of Piedmontese Autonomist Movement (Moviment Autonomista Piemontèis, MAP) and later Autonomist Piedmont (Piemont Autonomista, PA), wanted to make an alliance with Lega Lombarda of Umberto Bossi, in contrast with UP leader Roberto Gremmo.
+The party was founded in April 1987 by splinters from the Piedmontese Union (Union Piemontèisa, UP) led by Gipo Farassino and Mario Borghezio.
+This group, which took the name of Piedmontese Autonomist Movement (Moviment Autonomista Piemontèis, MAP) and later Autonomist Piedmont (Piemont Autonomista, PA), wanted to make an alliance with Lega Lombarda of Umberto Bossi, in contrast with the Piedmontese Union leader Roberto Gremmo.

-PA participated in the 1989 European Parliament election as part of the coalition Lega Lombarda – Alleanza Nord.
-In 1989–1990, it took part to the process of integration of the northern regionalist parties, ahead of regional elections, and, finally, in February 1991, it was merged into Lega Nord, taking the name Northern League Piedmont (Lega Nord Piemont).
+Autonomist Piedmont participated in the 1989 European Parliament election in Italy as part of the Bossi-led coalition Lega Lombarda – Alleanza Nord.
+From 1989 to 1990, it took part to the process of integration of the northern regionalist parties ahead of the 1990 Italian regional elections.
+In February 1991, it was merged into Lega Nord (English: Northern League, LN), taking the name Northern League Piedmont (Lega Nord Piemont, LNP).
 Farassino continued to lead the party through the process and after.
 In 1994, Farassino fended off a challenge by Oreste Rossi and was narrowly re-elected national secretary.

-In the 1996 general election, the party obtained its highest result: 18.2%.
+Also in 1994, Bossi described the Movement for Piedmontese Regional Autonomy (Movimento per l'Autonomia Regionale Piemontese, MARP) as a precursor of Lega Nord.
+In the 1996 Italian general election, the party obtained its highest result at 18.2%.
 In 1997, Farassino was replaced as secretary by Domenico Comino.